-She has twice been a Fellow at the Mannes Institute for Advanced Studies in Music Theory (in “Rhythm and Temporality” and “Transformational Theory”), and has undertaken source studies at the Sacher Institute in Basel, Switzerland, the Bartók Archives in Budapest, the Hungarian Ethnographic Museum in Budapest, and the Brăiloiu Institute of Ethnography and Folklore in Bucharest.
+Leong has twice been a fellow at the Mannes Institute for Advanced Studies in Music Theory (in “Rhythm and Temporality” and “Transformational Theory”) and has undertaken source studies at the Sacher Institute in Basel, Switzerland, the Bartók Archives in Budapest, the Hungarian Ethnographic Museum in Budapest, and the Brăiloiu Institute of Ethnography and Folklore in Bucharest.

 In 2018-19, Leong directed Linking Music Theory and Practice, a year-long collaboration between the CU Boulder music theory department and five performance studios culminating in the presentation of five undergraduate research projects.
 She received the 2013 Excellence in Teaching Award of the University of Colorado Boulder Faculty Assembly.
-Courses she has created range from graduate seminars on “performance and analysis,” “rhythm and meter,” “analysis of recordings,” and “analysis of music since 1945;” to courses on “theory and analysis of post-tonal music,” “new-music styles and practices,” and core theory and aural skills.
+Courses she has created range from graduate seminars on “performance and analysis,” “rhythm and meter,” “analysis of recordings” and “analysis of music since 1945;” to courses on “theory and analysis of post-tonal music,” “new-music styles and practices,” and core theory and aural skills.
 In fall 2019, she led a graduate student workshop for the Society for Music Theory on “twentieth-century music in analysis and performance.”

 In 2019, Leong organized “Rhythm in Music since 1900,” a multidisciplinary international conference with a keynote lecture-recital by pianist Pierre-Laurent Aimard.
-She has served as elected vice president of the national Society for Music Theory.
-For the SMT, Leong has also served on the Executive Board, the Publication Awards Committee, Program Committee, Nominations Committee and International Relations Committee; she chaired the SMT Interest Groups Task Force.
-She was founding chair of the “Performance and Analysis” Interest Group of the SMT, and sits on its Steering Committee.
-She has organized two special sessions on performance and analysis for SMT national conferences.
-Leong has also served on the Kraehenbuehl Prize Selection Committee for the Journal of Music Theory, and acted as Program Chair of the Nancarrow Centennial Online Symposium.
-She serves on the Editorial Board of Intégral.
+She has served as elected vice president of the national Society for Music Theory, as well as on the SMT’s Executive Board, Publication Awards Committee, Program Committee, Nominations Committee and International Relations Committee; she chaired the SMT Interest Groups Task Force.
+She was founding chair of the “Performance and Analysis” Interest Group of the SMT and curates its online Pedagogy Resource.
+Leong has organized three special sessions on performance and analysis for SMT national conferences.
+She has also served on the Kraehenbuehl Prize Selection Committee for the Journal of Music Theory and acted as Program Chair of the Nancarrow Centennial Online Symposium.
+She serves on the editorial board of Intégral.